ClevelandAI/clevelandaigroup.github.io/anon_question.md

 title: AQ Pretrained Models
 ---

-For posts titled "AQ", I'll be answering questions I receive through the group and posting my responses as writeups on the site in case other people might find them useful.
+For posts titled "AQ", I'll be answering questions I receive through the group and posting my responses as writeups on the site.
 They'll always be anonymized, unless someone requests to be recognized.
 Hope you all find this useful!

 ### Question
 _Hey Jason - I went to one of your previous meetups for AI where you talked about a site that is a repository of pretrained models available for download.
 What site was that?_